DonChong2000/TodayILearn/HG-meditation/Path of Accomplishmnet (Siddhi Padha).md

 Your goal is something can happen, but not something you can do.
 The only things you can do, is go training today, this hour, in the present.

-We can't do goals, the only thing we can do is present actions.
+We can't do goals, the only thing we can do is present actions, whichh is what I need to do today.

-## How to re
+## How to reframe goals into actions?

+Imagine you are a paralyzed person, and you have a disposal person who can do exactly what you tell them to do.

+We, ourbrain will take the goal apart, and tell the person (ourbody) what to do. e.g Update Resume
+1. Sit down at a computer
+2. Open up our resume
+3. Change our